World’s first jet bomber Arado Ar 234 Blitz.

 In March 1945 Ar 234 B-2s of III/KG76 repeatedly attacked the vital Remagen bridge across the Rhine with 2,2051b (1,000kg) bombs, causing its collapse.
 Though handicapped by fuel shortage these uninterceptable aircraft played a significant role on all European fronts in the closing months of the war.

-Up to February 1945 all 210 aircraft from the initial order of the B-series were delivered, and production was stopped in favour of the four-jet C-series, which was to be built at Alt-Lonnewitz and Brandenburg-Neudorf.
+Up to February 1945 all 210 aircraft from the initial order of the B-series were delivered, and production was stopped in favor of the four-jet C-series, which was to be built at Alt-Lonnewitz and Brandenburg-Neudorf.
 It was hoped that a monthly production rate of 500 aircraft would be reached by November 1945, but only 14 Ar 234 Cs were completed until the end of the war.

 Pictures Arado Ar 234 Blitz